DjangoGirls/resources/README.md

 ## License

-In order to use this resources, you first need to receive a permission via e-mail from hello@djangogirls.org granted by Ola Sitarska or Ola Sendecka.
+If you're not a Django Girls organizer, you first need to receive a permission via e-mail from hello@djangogirls.org.